SAFETAG/SAFETAG/content/guides/preparation/examples/dictionary_creation.md

 (Optional) Use CeWL (http://digi.ninja/projects/cewl.php), to spider the organization's web properties to generate additional phrases.
 This list will need review, as some of the generated content is not very useful, but may be useful if the site is not in a language the auditor reads fluently.

 // For passwords other than WPA, specific policies or patterns may help to focus your password dictionary further.  https://github.com/iphelix/PACK "PACK (Password Analysis and Cracking Toolkit) is a collection of utilities developed to aid in analysis of password lists in order to enhance password cracking through pattern detection of masks, rules, character-sets and other password characteristics.
 The toolkit generates valid input files for Hashcat family of password crackers."
 PACK is most useful for large sets of passwords, where it can detect patterns in already-broken passwords to help build new rules.
+Both password cracking tools listed here are powerful, and have slightly different abilities.
+The auditor should choose the one they prefer and/or the one which has the features they desire for this job.

 #### Password List Mutations ####